Towards Generalized Certified Robustness with Multi-Norm Training: More training details

 \section{More training details}

+\textbf{Certified training for $l_2$ robustness.} We propose a new $l_2$ deterministic certified training method, inspired by SABR~\cite{muller2022certified}.
+For the specified $\epsilon_2$ and $\tau_2$ values, we first generate adversarial examples by computing the gradient in the $l_2$ direction~\citep{kim2020torchattacks}, then truncating the perturbation to lie within a slightly reduced $l_\infty$ ball $B_\infty(x, \epsilon_2 - \tau_2)$.
+After that, we propagate a smaller box region $B_\infty(x', \tau_2)$ using the IBP loss.
+The loss we optimize can be formulated as follows:

-We mostly follow the hyper-parameter choices from~\citet{muller2022certified} for \textbf{CURE}.
-We include weight initialization and warm-up regularization from~\citet{shi2021fast}.
+\textbf{Training details.} We mostly follow the hyper-parameter choices from~\cite{muller2022certified} for \textbf{CURE}.
+We include weight initialization and warm-up regularization from~\cite{shi2021fast}.
 Further, we use ADAM~\citep{kingma2014adam} with an initial learning rate of $1e^{-4}$, decayed twice with a factor of 0.2.
 For CIFAR-10, we train 160 and 180 epochs for $(\epsilon_\infty = \frac{2}{255}, \epsilon_2 = 0.25)$ and $(\epsilon_\infty = \frac{8}{255}, \epsilon_2 = 0.5)$, respectively.
 We decay the learning rate after 120 and 140, 140 and 160 epochs, respectively.
-For the TinyImagenet experiment, we use the same setting as $(\epsilon_\infty = \frac{8}{255}, \epsilon_2 = 0.5)$.
+For the TinyImagenet experiment, we use the same setting as the CIFAR-10 $(\epsilon_\infty = \frac{8}{255}, \epsilon_2 = 0.5)$ experiment.
 For the MNIST dataset, we train 70 epochs, decaying the learning rate after 50 and 60 epochs.
 For batch size, we set 128 for CIFAR-10 and TinyImagenet and 256 for MNIST.
 For all experiments, we first perform one epoch of standard training.
 Also, we anneal $\epsilon_\infty, \epsilon_2$ from 0 to their final values with 80 epochs for CIFAR-10 and TinyImagenet and 20 epochs for MNIST.
 We only apply GP after training with the final epsilon values.
-For certification, we verify $1000$ examples on MNIST and CIFAR-10, as well as $199$ examples on TinyImagenet.
+For certification, we verify $1000$ examples on MNIST and CIFAR-10, as well as $170$ examples on TinyImagenet.
+The values of all hyperparameters can be found in Table~\ref{table:train-spec}.

+\textbf{Certifications for evaluations on $l_1, l_2, l_\infty$ norms.} We evaluated our trained models using $\alpha,\beta$-CROWN~\citep{zhang2018efficient}.
+Specifically, $\alpha,\beta$-CROWN employs an efficient linear bound propagation framework coupled with a branch-and-bound algorithm to certify the robustness of neural networks against adversarial attacks.
+It propagates bounds on network outputs layer-by-layer.
+These bounds are linear functions representing the range of potential values the network’s output can take under a given set of input constraints.
+In addition, the branch-and-bound algorithm systematically divides the input space into smaller regions (branching) and computes tighter bounds on each subregion. $\alpha,\beta$-CROWN is versatile and supports various activation functions, including ReLU, sigmoid, and tanh, making it applicable to a wide range of neural network architectures.
+Also, it supports the certification on different $l_p (p=1,2,\infty)$ norms, which fits the goal of our CURE framework for multi-norm certified robustness.